publiccodenet/bumperscripter/README.md

 ## License

-Music is composed by Felix Faassen (<https://www.lonebeard.com>) and is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Music is composed by Felix Faassen (<https://www.lonebeard.com>) and is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license.

 The script is licensed <https://creativecommons.org/publicdomain/zero/1.0/>